MY ESCAPES FROM AMERICA--

 The Africa Inland Mission headquarters building was on Henry Street.
 It was about eight stories high and built of red brick.
 The outside was early American dustbin, but the inside was comfortable on the ground floor and a bit stately.
 You had the feeling that the ghosts of great missionaries might be lurking about.
 The upper floors were pretty dull.
 I spent most of my time in the yard behind the building playing in the dirt, which is hard to find in NYC.

 I also loved to hang out the window and watch life pass by down on the streets below.
 I heard a fire engine siren, so I ran to see if it would come down our street.
 WOW, a ladder truck.
-There was a driver in the front and a driver in the back.
+There was a driver in the front and a driver in the back end of the trailer.
 The truck was WAY too long to make it around the narrow street corner, and I was watching for it to run into something.
 But, the guy in the tail end had a huge steering wheel which he turned frantically at the intersection, and my jaw dropped as the ladder section flew on through the intersection only to suddenly stop and go on around the corner.
 HERE IS A LADDER TRUCK IN ACTION.
+Here is a video of the man on the trailer tiller from his perspective.
+SEE VIDEO The point is, he has no brake pedal, the engine driver goes around the corner, and the tiller driver has to steer the rear wheels whether he likes it or not.

 While we were there, a family with a teen age daughter was in residence.
 I was in fourth grade, and girls were still at best a novelty, more often, a pain to deal with.
 This girl and her family had no business going to Africa to be missionaries because the parents were troubled, and the daughter had thoroughly baptized herself in Hollywood and love songs.
 She would corner me and sing love songs like Sweet Lailani and she would tell me about movies she had seen.
 At first I was fascinated, but eventually I started avoiding her.
 I was NOT ready for a teeny bopper, but there were other things lurking about also.